dicej/ipmpsc/README.md

 ## Summary

-This project provides a type-safe, high-performance inter-process channel implementation based on a shared memory ring buffer.
+This library provides a type-safe, high-performance inter-process channel implementation based on a shared memory ring buffer.
 It uses [bincode](https://github.com/TyOverby/bincode) for (de)serialization, including zero-copy deserialization, making it ideal for messages with